 Deondre grew up in a musical family and started playing classical music beginning with the clarinet at an early age of 8.
 He was fond of a variety of music, mostly R&B until he heard Eric Clapton and Parliament Funkadelic and then knew that he wanted to fuse genres and transition into rock music.
 While in middle school, he joined the Jazz band playing bass and after moving to Michigan to live with his father, he had a literal dream at age 16 of being on stage playing guitar that inspired him to teach himself f to play the guitar, to read music and go after his dream.
 He would practice for hours for perfection.
 It was also in high school that Deondre became interested in poetry slams and writing music.
-And, with great a zest to perform, he took a song he wrote for history class at Ann Harbor to the infamous folk music venue the Ark.
-By Senior year at the teen club The Natural Zone he took fourth place in a solo guitar battle.
+And, with great zest to perform, he took a song he wrote for history class at Ann Arbor to the infamous folk music venue the Ark.
+By Senior year at the teen club The Neutral Zone he took fourth place in a solo guitar battle.

 Deondre transferred to Eastern Michigan University after being accepted to Berklee college to be closer to his family.
 There he began to play around the college scenes, performing at various charities.
 However, it was not until senior year and running into Parliament-Funkadelic, Deondre learned secrets of his mother’s side of the family and that she used to perform with them.
 He in-turn later began performing with them at events.
 He was more inspired and kept pushing the limits of learning and performing music.